rachel0705/rachel0705/README.md

 - 👋 Hi, I’m @rachel0705
 - 👀 I’m interested in ...
-Big Data and Data Analysis
+Big Data and Data Analysis, AI is pretty cool too
 - 🌱 I’m currently finishing my Software Development Engineering Major
 - 💞️ I’m looking to collaborate on ...
 Any big tech company would be awesome
 - 📫 How to reach me... cvhrem03@gmail.com